maxto/ubique/doc/quants/paramcondvar.md

-### paramcondvar
+### paramcondvar(mu,sigma,p,amount,period)

 Parametric Conditional Value-At-Risk

 #### Description

 Parametric Conditional Value-At-Risk.
-More sensitive to the shape of the loss distribution in the tailsAlso known as Expected Shortfall (ES), Expected Tail Loss (ETL).
+More sensitive to the shape of the loss distribution in the tails
+Also known as Expected Shortfall (ES), Expected Tail Loss (ETL).

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------